Teams, tales and tips – a guide to the local game

 The best pubs and bars for football fans

-Even later opening at weekends, diagonally opposite by the railway bridge stands The Kirk (formerly Partners Bar), its previous name still more familiar.
+Even later opening at weekends, diagonally opposite by the railway bridge stands The Kirk aka Partners Bar, its more familiar name.
 TV sport is still a feature after a £130,000 post-pandemic refurb – in fact, plans call for a sports bar to be installed upstairs.

 Wee Jimmies at No.127 is a well run, spacious pub with a kitchen and plenty of live entertainment.

-Further up on the roundabout past the former Struan Bank Hotel, the Junction Bar is a standard local at 79 Perth Road.
+Further up on the roundabout past the former Struan Bank Hotel, the Junction Bar is a popular local at 79 Perth Road, where darts and partying are taken equally seriously.
 In the opposite direction down the High Street, the friendly Old Cross Guns at No.454 is a classic horseshoe-bar Scottish pub with a pool table, TV sport and lunchtime food.

 For friendly football chatter over a pint, the Hill of Beath Ex-Servicemen’s Club on Cowdenbeath Main Street, a 10min bus ride from the High Street, sits alongside Keir’s Park, home of Hill of Beath Hawthorn FC.
 It opens every day from noon.